 iii.
 Service Provider agrees to comply with this Agreement and all Schedules, Appendices or Exhibits attached herein in the fulfillment of the Services.

-1.4 Title and ownership of the Goods will at all times remain with Kellogg.
-All risk, including the risk of damage to or loss of all Goods will pass to Service Provider upon taking possession of the Goods and will remain with Service Provider until such time as Goods are dispatched correctly from the Facility in accordance with this Agreement.
+1.4 Subject to Service Provider's warehouseman's lien, title and ownership of the Goods will at all times remain with Kellogg.
+All risk, including the risk of damage to or loss of all Goods will pass to Service Provider upon taking possession of the Goods and will remain with Service Provider until such time as Goods are dispatched from the Facility in accordance with this Agreement.

 i.
-Service Provider will not allow any lien (consensual or otherwise), security interest, claim, charge, personal property lien, or other encumbrance of any kind (“Encumbrances”) to be imposed on the Goods through Service Provider or as a result of Service Provider’s actions.
+Service Provider will not allow any third party lien (consensual or otherwise), security interest, claim, charge, personal property lien, or other encumbrance of any kind (“Encumbrances”) to be imposed on the Goods through Service Provider or as a result of Service Provider’s actions.
 If an Encumbrance of any nature is imposed on the Goods through Service Provider or as a result of Service Provider’s actions, Service Provider will, to the extent permitted by applicable law, immediately take all actions at its sole cost and expense, which is necessary or as may be reasonably requested by Kellogg to remove such Encumbrance.
-TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, SERVICE PROVIDER WAIVES ANY ENCUMBRANCE OR OTHER RIGHTS OR INTERESTS THAT SERVICE PROVIDER MIGHT OTHERWISE HAVE OR ACQUIRE IN, OR WITH RESPECT TO, ANY OF THE GOODS.

 ii.
 In accordance with the Uniform Commercial Code, Service Provider will not be liable for any loss or damage to Kellogg Goods stored unless such loss or damage results from the failure of Service Provider to exercise such care in regard to the Goods as a reasonable careful person would exercise under like circumstances.